Back to Blog

 • Do Provide Values as Well as Graphs.
 Graphs are great!
 But often the graphs will have weird scales or multiple scales or be generally hard to read.
 So if you graph a quantity, be sure that each point is either clearly labeled with the corresponding value or also put the values for the most recent period in text below the graph.

 • Do Provide Fundraising Details.
 Investors can often help with fundraising.
 If not this round, then maybe the next one.
 We also like to get validation that our previous investment is appreciating!
-So knowing exactly where you are in a raise or where you ended up at close is important.
-If you’re raising, report the target amount, the target/hoped for valuation (range is fine), how much you have committed, how much closed, and from whom.
-If you’ve completed a raise, report final total, final terms, and final participants.
+So knowing exactly where you are in a raise or where you ended at close is important.
+If you’re raising, report the target amount, the target valuation (a range is fine), how much you have committed, how much closed, and from whom.
+If you’ve completed a raise, report the final total, final terms, and final participants.
 And again, don’t use non-standard or ambiguous terms like, “We secured $500K from [firm].”
 What does that mean?
 A verbal promise, a written commitment, signed investment documents, a check?

 Further Reading